PenHsuanWang/travel-tracker/README_FRONTEND.md

             -   "View on Map" button (if photo has GPS coordinates)
             -   Delete button
         4.  **Hover Interaction:** Displays detailed tooltip with file info, GPS coordinates, and EXIF camera metadata
-        5.  **Click Interaction:** Opens full-size image viewer modal with metadata sidebar
+        5.  **Click Interaction:** Opens full-size image viewer modal with metadata sidebar (gallery interactions dispatch selection metadata; the parent may set `preventViewer: true` so the viewer is not always opened automatically).
         6.  **Map Synchronization:**
             -   Clicking thumbnail scrolls to and highlights the photo
             -   "View on Map" centers map on photo location